hazimhanif/codeStuffz/README.md

-# javaStuffz
+# codeStuffz
 A repo for any prog-language codes and stuff

 # Info

-Feel free to edit all the codes.
+Feel free to edit any of the codes.

 Enjoy